thisrod/Tensars.jl/README.md

 way to regard this package is as a refactoring of `DiffEqOperators` that went completely overboard.

+## The Julia tensor ecosystem

+There are several other packages dealing with tensors.
+Eric Forgy has [reviewed](https://ericforgy.github.io/TensorAlgebra.jl/dev/) them in detail, so here we'll focus on how the relate to Tensars.

+There are two major ways that Tensars is different:

+1. The usual approach is to take the textbook mathematical notation and semantics for tensors, and try to import as much of them into Julia as possible.
+Tensars goes the other way.
+The goal is to extend Julia's arrays and unilinear algebra in a consistent fashion, and make it convenient for programs to do multilinear algebra.
+The result can be identified with the mathematical treatment of tensors, but it looks quite different.

+2. Most tensor libraries are written with differential geometry, curvature and general relativity in mind, but this one was written with quantum mechanics in mind.
+This has some pros and cons.
+The benefit is that complex numbers and Hilbert spaces are more than an afterthought.
+They have just as natural an interface as do real numbers and Euclid or Lorentz spaces, and they're just as thoroughly tested.
+(Does anyone work with in complex spaces where vectors can have negative norms?)

+The drawback is that index raising and lowering is less convenient.
+These operations are linear in the real case, but not in the complex case, and Tensars doesn't provide a convenient way to exploit that linearity.
+If you're au fait with relativistic index bashing, and you see an obvious way to incorporate it in the tensar formalism, please file an issue.

 ## Construction and linear algebra

 TODO `Tensar(::scalar)` will construct a UniformTensar.  `Tensar(::scalar, cs, rs)` has a shape.